Phenolphthalein

 Phenolphthalein (/fɛˈnɒl(f)θəliːn/ feh-NOL(F)-thə-leen) is a chemical compound with the formula C20H14O4 and is often written as "HIn", "HPh", "phph" or simply "Ph" in shorthand notation.
 Phenolphthalein is often used as an indicator in acid–base titrations.
 For this application, it turns colorless in acidic solutions and pink in basic solutions.
 It belongs to the class of dyes known as phthalein dyes.

-Phenolphthalein is slightly soluble in water and usually is dissolved in alcohols for use in experiments.
+Phenolphthalein is slightly soluble in water and usually is dissolved in alcohols in experiments.
 It is a weak acid, which can lose H+ ions in solution.
 The nonionized phenolphthalein molecule is colorless and the double deprotonated phenolphthalein ion is fuchsia.
-Further loss of proton in higher pH occurs slowly and leads to a colorless form.
-Phenolphthalein ion in concentrated sulfuric acid is orange red due to sulfonation.
+Further addition of hydroxide in higher pH occurs slowly and leads to a colorless form, since the conjugated system is broken.
+Phenolphthalein in concentrated sulfuric acid is orange-red due to protonation and creation of a stabilised trityl cation.

 Uses

 pH indicator

 Phenolphthalein's common use is as an indicator in acid-base titrations.
 It also serves as a component of universal indicator, together with methyl red, bromothymol blue, and thymol blue.

 Phenolphthalein adopts different forms in aqueous solution depending on the pH of the solution.
-Inconsistency exists in the literature with regard to the hydrated forms of the compounds and the color in sulfuric acid.
-Wittke reported in 1983 that under strongly acidic conditions, it exists in protonated form (HIn+), providing an orange coloration.
-However, a later paper suggested that this color is due to sulfonation to phenolsulfonphthalein.
+Inconsistency exists in the literature about hydrated forms of the compounds and the color of sulfuric acid.
+Wittke reported in 1983 that it exists in protonated form (H3In+) under strongly acidic conditions, providing an orange coloration.

-Between strongly acidic and slightly basic conditions, the lactone form (HIn) is colorless.
+The lactone form (H2In) is colorless and dominates between strongly acidic and slightly basic conditions.
 The doubly deprotonated (In2-) phenolate form (the anion form of phenol) gives the familiar pink color.
 In strongly basic solutions, phenolphthalein is converted to its In(OH)3− form, and its pink color undergoes a rather slow fading reaction and becomes completely colorless when pH is greater than 13.

-The pKA values of phenolphthalein was found to be 9.05, 9.50 and 12 while that of phenolsulfonphthalein are 1.2 and 7.70.
+The pKa values of phenolphthalein were found to be 9.05, 9.50 and 12 while those of phenolsulfonphthalein are 1.2 and 7.70.
+The pKa for the color change is 9.50.

 Carbonation of concrete

 Phenolphthalein's pH sensitivity is exploited in other applications: concrete has naturally high pH due to the calcium hydroxide formed when Portland cement reacts with water.
-As the concrete reacts with carbon dioxide in the atmosphere, pH decreases to 8.5-9.
+As the concrete reacts with carbon dioxide in the atmosphere, pH decreases to 8.5–9.
 When a 1% phenolphthalein solution is applied to normal concrete, it turns bright pink.
 However, if it remains colorless, it shows that the concrete has undergone carbonation.
 In a similar application, some spackling used to repair holes in drywall contains phenolphthalein.
 When applied, the basic spackling material retains a pink color; when the spackling has cured by reaction with atmospheric carbon dioxide, the pink color fades.